 (10) Drought response index (DRI) (Bidinger et al., 1987) describing the response of genotypes to drought stress by fitting multiple regression of grain yield in stress conditions on grain yield and days to flowering in non-stress conditions: s= a – bF + cYp,

-where s is the regression estimate of yield in stress conditions, Yp is the yield under non- stress, F is the days to flowering in non stress conditions, a is the intercept, b and c are the regression coefficients.
+where s is the regression estimate of yield in stress conditions, Yp is the yield under non- stress conditions, F is the days to flowering in non-stress conditions, a is the intercept, b and c are the regression coefficients.
 Then, the DRI was calculated by the following equation:

 DRI = , where SE indicates the standard error.